ab-dx/minimal_nord_i3/README.md

 ## The bar:
 ![Tint2 Bar](tint2_bar.png)
-* The tint2 bar is running the *multistat* script for status.
+* The tint2 bar is running the *info.sh, musicstat.sh, time.sh* scripts for status.
 * Scroll for adjusting volume.
 * Left and right click for switching workspaces.
+* Left Click on the music module for playing music and right click for stopping music.

 ## Programs required:
 * Rofi